PostgreSQL Performance and Querying

 CREATE INDEX idx_user_email ON users(email) speeds up login queries that search by email address.

-What should teams check first when implementing Index?
+What should teams check before relying on Index?